digego/extempore/README.md

 # Installation on Linux & OS X

-_More detailed instructions can be found at_ http://benswift.me/2012-11-06-building-extempore-on-osx-linux.html
+_More detailed instructions can be found_ [here](http://benswift.me/2013-03-20-building-extempore-on-osx-linux.html)

 Building Extempore depends on the following libraries (you can probably get them through your favourite package manager).